Redesigning My Logo

 The first thing I wanted for my logo was for it to be responsive across social media.
 I wanted a distinctive icon that would work well as an avi on Twitter and a profile pic on Facebook.
 However, I couldn't decide if the final logo would be just the letter C, or if I'd design the entire name, and use the C as a standalone when needed.

 After sketching out countless C's, I started to hone in on a concept.
 I couldn't just have a cool looking C for the sake of it.
 It had to relate to my business somehow.
 It had to mean something.
 But what does "creative" mean?
 I became obsessed with the thought bubble.
-The idea is that thoughts are the genesis of creativity.
+The idea was that thoughts are the genesis of creativity.
 I finally felt like I was getting somewhere.

 I could see the logo in my mind.
 I just couldn't get it to work on paper.
 I was going for simplicity, but if I went too simple, it'd look like nothing.
 Also, I learned that there's really no way to make a thought bubble not look cartoony.
 I couldn't get the logo to work as a wordmark AND a standalone C. It was frustrating and heartbreaking.